 This is having devastating effects on not only the security of an organization but impacting its bottom line typically resulting in thousands or millions in cost.

+It is estimated that, worldwide, cybercrimes will cost $10.5 trillion annually by 2025.
 A significant cause of these increased threats is due to the changing attack surface.

-With the vast amount of Internet connected devices and systems used today, the opportunity for networks and applications to go unprotected has dramatically shot up.
+With the vast amount of Internet-connected devices and systems used today, the opportunity for networks and applications to go unprotected has dramatically shot up.

 As a result, organizations are more susceptible to attacks, with enterprises experiencing 130 security breaches per year, per organization, on average.
 Simply put, organizations are struggling to secure and keep up with the number of potential vulnerabilities out there.